openhab/openhab-docs/addons/bindings/network/readme.md

 # Network Binding

-This binding allows to check, whether a device is currently available on the network.
+This binding allows to check whether a device is currently available on the network.
 This happens by either using [ping](https://en.wikipedia.org/wiki/Ping_%28networking_utility%29) or by a successful TCP connection on a port of your choosing.

 ## Supported Things